Naughty1905/it-test-items/README.md

 Note that spaces are important.<br>

 Detailed rules<br>
 The resulting expression is made of components like 4 seconds, 1 year, etc. In general, a positive integer and one of the valid<br> units of time, separated by a space.
-The unit of time is used in plural if the integer is greater than 1.<br><br>
+The unit of time is used in plural if the integer is greater than 1.<br>

 The components are separated by a comma and a space (", ").
-Except the last component, which is separated by " and ", just like it<br> would be written in English.<br>
+Except the last component, which is separated by " and ", just like<br>    it would be written in English.<br>

 A more significant units of time will occur before than a least significant one.
 Therefore, 1 second and 1 year is not correct, but<br> 1 year and 1 second is.<br>